mcbaddoo/retailrevenue/README.md

 Applied Common Table Expressions (CTE), correlation and aggregation techniques to develop recommendations on how an online sports clothing company can optimize and maximize revenue in a growing industry worth nearly $200 billion (2021).
    - Developed queries to analyze the company’s stock database of 3,179 Adidas and Nike products, revealing their Adidas items          yielded 1336.73% greater overall revenue than their Nike items, despite the Adidas products being discounted $33.45 less on        average.
-  -  A Pearson’s correlation coefficient was computed to assess the relationship between their products’ revenue and its reviews,      revealing as a strong positive correlation (r = .652).
+  -  A Pearson’s correlation coefficient was computed to assess the relationship between the amount of their products’ reviews and      its revenue, revealing a strong positive correlation (r = .652).
-   - CTE determined the company’s footwear products only yielded 4.61% more than its clothing products, in spite of approximately      85% of the company’s stock consisting of footwear.
+   - CTE determined the company’s footwear products only yield 4.61% more revenue than its clothing products, in spite of their        footwear consisting of approximately 85% of the company’s stock.